-Can You Vibe-Code This Idea Yourself?
+Should You Build This Idea Yourself?

 The quiz looks at complexity, not ambition.
 Some ideas are genuinely good for self-development.
 Some should start as prototypes.
-Some should not be vibe-coded casually because the risk is in the backend, data, compliance, payments, integrations, or maintenance.
+Some should not be built casually because the risk is in the backend, data, compliance, payments, integrations, or maintenance.

 Self-Build Friendly